7terminals/puppet-generic/README.markdown

 								ssh-dsa.
 Defaults to ssh-rsa

 Sample Usage:

-	# creates a user, group and/or ssh_authorised_key for the user
+Create a user, group and/or ssh_authorised_key for the user

 	generic::user {
 		'francis':
 		comment => "Franciss account on the local system",